margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I know you often feel unhappy because of how some of your friends have treated you.
 Stop dwelling on this though; reach out and meet new friends.
 Have confidence that by expressing happiness, your right friends will come at the right time.

 I know how much kindness and love you have in your heart, so quit hiding behind your shell.
 Although you still often struggle with inesecurity, I find you being more joyful when you radiate friendliness.
-After receiving the ward of 'Silver Letter Girl' at camp this past summer, you have recognized the importance of spreading smiles, compliments, and hellos, and you have learned to feel more confident with yourself.
+After receiving the award of 'Silver Letter Girl' at camp this past summer, you have recognized the importance of spreading smiles, compliments, and hellos, and you have learned to feel more confident with yourself.

 I realize that you do not feel as if you are 'good' at any of your activities.
 Who really cares about your grade on your history test, your one hundred freestyle time, or the number of secnes in which you are?
 In the end, these things have no importance; your happiness, will be forever necessary.
 Anyway, in reality, you do so much better than you think you do, and you give so much effort into everything.
 Your playing '100 years' on the piano in ninth grade at the recital despite not believing in your capability of learning the last two pages in time reflects this.